A Story of Change

 Towards an inclusive water management model in Argentina's Puna

-As lithium exploration expands across the Puna (Andean highland grasslands), so do concerns over the future of freshwater in this fragile landscape.
-In the Salar de los Pastos Grandes, wetlands and shallow lakes sustain both local ecosystems and the daily lives of communities such as Santa Rosa de los Pastos Grandes.
+As lithium exploration expands across the Puna, concerns over freshwater are growing in this fragile landscape.
+In the Salar, wetlands and shallow lakes sustain local ecosystems and the daily lives of communities such as Santa Rosa de los Pastos Grandes.

-Above: Community dialogue in Salar de Pastos Grandes, 2025.
+Community dialogue in Salar de Pastos Grandes, 2025.
 Unlike other parts of Salta Province, Pastos Grandes face growing pressure from lithium development without major social conflict, creating a rare opportunity to pilot more inclusive and participatory water governance in a context of fragmented institutional decision making.
 (Photo: MARS)

 Progress and Results